-AMAS welcomes our newest team member, Nurse Case Manager Kacey Chadwell!
+AMAS welcomes our newest team members, Nurse Case Managers Kacey Chadwell and Renee Christopherson!

 Aerospace Medical Association Conference, Dallas, TX – May 2018

 Dr. Snyder attended meetings of the Airline Medical Directors Association, the Civil Aviation Medical Association and the international scientific convention of the Aerospace Medical Association.
 Dr. Snyder co-chaired three panels of experts including one panel on Pilot Fatigue Management Best Practices and two panels on Global Pilot Mental Health Programs.
 One panel featured medical experts and the other featured pilot and civil aviation regulators internationally discussing development and implementation of a Peer Mental Health Support Program.
 Dr. Snyder is the Vice-Chair of AsMA’s Pilot Mental Health Working Group and sits on the AsMA Air Transport Medicine committee which sponsored the panels.

 Cornerstone of Recovery, Knoxville, TN – April 2018